gpmgo/docs/en-US/Quickstart.md

 	$ gopm build

-If the command executed successfully, nothing will be printed; however, if you want to see details, you can add option `-v` like follows:
+If the command executed successfully, nothing will be printed; however, if you want to see details, you can add option `-v` as follows:

 	$ gopm build -v